drvinceknight/pfm/book/tools-for-mathematics/07-sequences/why/main.md

 [generate_sequence(n) for n in range(1, 7)]
 ```

-We note that in this case this corresponds to powers of $3$, and indeed we can
+In this case this corresponds to powers of $3$, and indeed you can prove
-prove that: $a_n = 3 ^ {n - 1}$.
-We will not carry out the proof here but one
+that: $a_n = 3 ^ {n - 1}$.
+The proof is not given here but one approach
-approach to doing it would be to use proof by induction which is closely related
+to doing it would be to use induction which is closely related to
-to recursive functions.
+recursive functions.

-We can write a different python function that uses this formulae.
-This is called
+You can write a different python function that uses this formula.
+This
-**iteration**:
+is called **iteration**:

 ```{code-cell} ipython3
 def calculate_sequence(n):